kbvaughn2000/kielvaughn.github.io/_posts/2021-03-07-Shuriken-Node.md

 # Shuriken: Node

-Shuriken:Node is a recently released box on [Vulnhub](https://www.vulnhub.com).
-It is rated as an easy/medium difficulty box by the author.
-Below are some hints and a full walkthrough for this box.
+Shuriken:Node is a recently released box on [Vulnhub](https://www.vulnhub.com/entry/shuriken-node,628/) by TheCyb3rW0lf.
+It is rated as an easy/medium difficulty box.
+Below are some hints if you get stuck and a full walkthrough for this box.

 ---
 <details><summary><strong>Initial Foothold Hints</strong></summary>